 However, if you just want to get around the limits on how many devices you can have simultaneously connected to a VPN, we'd suggest a service like Surfshark or IPVanish, which provide unlimited connections.
 That way you can install the app on as many devices as you want without entering your router's settings at all.

 How should i get a router VPN?

-Router VPNs can be complex and tricky to set up – and there's a chance you'll brick you router if you configure it wrongly.
-That's why we highly recommend either signing up to ExpressVPN (or VyprVPN) and using a dedicated app, or buying a pre-configured router.
+Router VPNs can be complex and tricky to set up – and there's a chance you'll brick your router if you configure it wrongly.
+That's why we highly recommend either signing up to ExpressVPN and using the dedicated app, or buying a pre-configured router.

 If you're up for a challenge, though, there are some great guides that – if followed correctly – should be able to direct you though the process successfully.